DrSneus/Video-Game-Completionist-Calculator/README.md

 ## By Samuel Neus

 This project is a calculator that determines how difficult a game is to fully complete.
+To do this, the user can provide a game's title and—after confirmation from the program— data from the game will be gathered and calculated.

+Notes:
+The project functions best when given the names of games on Steam, as data regarding achievements is taken directly from the Steam store page.
+For best results please use titles of games on Steam with achievements.

 To Do:
 * Make the project fully downloadable